MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/optimize-data-migration.md

 ### Configure entity execution parameters

-You can modify the execution parameters for all or specific entites here:
+You can modify the execution parameters for all or specific entities here:
 Data management > Framework parameters > Entity settings > Configure entity execution parameters

 #### Import threshold record count